 - Christian D’Urso – Consultant

-- Richard De Wolf – Owner, Arciform LLC
+- Richard De Wolf – President, Arciform LLC

-- Roy Fox, Secretary – Retired, Bonneville Power Administration
+- Roy Fox, President – Retired, Bonneville Power Administration

 - Julie Garver – Housing Development Director, Innovative Housing Inc.